Kebnekaise: Geography

 Of the two highest points, the southern peak lies on a glacier situated on a rocky plateau.
 The glacier has shrunk in recent years, and therefore the summit is not as high as earlier.
 The top was traditionally said to be 2,111 m, and higher in the oldest measurement, i.e. 2,117 m.
 If the melting continues at the same rate, the south peak will sink below the north peak (which is the highest fixed point in Sweden) within a few years' time.
 However, as of July 2015, Tarfala Research Station reports that the glacier has grown by 4.5 to 2102 m — from its lowest measurement of 2097.5 m the previous year.

 The massif is heavily glaciated, with Kebnepakteglaciären, Isfallsglaciären, and Storglaciären towards Tarfala Valley to the east, Björlings glaciär to the southeast, and Rabots glaciär to the west, plus several smaller glaciers throughout the area.

 Permafrost is widely distributed in the Kebnekaise massif.
 This is supported by a 100 m deep drilling in bedrock in the Tarfala Valley at the foot of the Kebnekaise.
-The borehole above the Tarfala research station at an altuitude of 1540 meters shows a year-round stable rock temperature of −2.75 °C at a depth of 100 m, which, according to the geothermal gradient indicates a permafrost thickness of about 330 meters.
+The borehole above the Tarfala research station at an altitude of 1540 meters shows a year-round stable rock temperature of −2.75 °C at a depth of 100 m, which, according to the geothermal gradient indicates a permafrost thickness of about 330 meters.
 In consequence, the much higher Kebnekaise must show a permafrost thickness of several hundred meters.

 In Europe there are no higher mountains further north.
-During clear weather, a vast area can be seen from the summit, according to some sources as much as 10% of Sweden.
+During clear weather, a vast area can be seen from the summit, according to some sources as much as 9% of Sweden.